 Since it is the last fertilization of the year, most people tend to skip this period, but it is actually the best time to fertilize!
 Roots are still active through December in this area of Ohio, and giving the soil nutrients will ensure strong root growth.
 Like I mentioned before, this fertilizer will still be active through early spring.
 This means that your spring grass will be beautiful, green, and healthy!
 A good time to do your last fertilization is about 6 weeks before the first frost.
 To make the best out of your fall fertilization, you may want to aerate your lawn and overseed as well.

 Professional Lawn Care

-Keeping a lawn fertilized, green, and healthy is not so easy for everyone.
+Not only is it important to know when to fertilize but also to know how to keep a lawn fertilized, green, and healthy.
 There are many options out there, but you do not have to decide everything for yourself!
 Hiring a professional lawn care company to take care of your yard is the easiest way to keep your lawn as healthy as possible.

 Professionals can do everything for your lawn and more than you could do yourself!
 There are many different options with hiring lawn care so it is best to figure out how little or how much you want to do yourself, then let the lawn care company figure out the rest.
 I can bet you that lawn care companies already have their lawn fertilizing schedule on the books!